MechanicalRabbit/FunSQL.jl/docs/src/test/clauses.md

 # SQL Clauses

     using FunSQL:
-        AS, CASE, FROM, FUN, GROUP, ID, JOIN, KW, LIT, OP, SELECT, WHERE, render
+        AS, CASE, FROM, FUN, GROUP, HAVING, ID, JOIN, KW, LIT, OP, SELECT, WHERE, render

 The syntactic structure of a SQL query is represented as a tree of `SQLClause` objects.
 Different types of clauses are created by specialized constructors